crytic/medusa/README.md

 `medusa` is configuration file driven.
 Command-line arguments simply specify where to initialize a new medusa project configuration or where to ingest one.

 ### Initializing a project configuration
 To create a `medusa` project configuration, invoke `medusa init [platform]` to create a configuration for the provided platform within your current working directory.
-Invoking this command without a supported `platform` argument will present you a list of supported platforms.
+Invoking this command without a `platform` argument will result in using `crytic-compile` as the default compilation platform.

 ### Understanding the project configuration format
 After initializing a `medusa` project in a given directory, a `medusa.json` file will be created.
 This is the project configuration file which dictates compilation and fuzzing parameters for `medusa`.